-If you have ever spoken to a web designer about their job, you may have found yourself drowning in technical jargon such as ‘flowchart, user flow, user journey, wireframes, and UI.’
+Have you ever spoken to a web designer about their job?
+If you have, you probably found yourself drowning in technical jargon, such as: ‘flowchart, user flow, user journey, wireframes, and UI.’

 These terms can be hard to grasp, and are often ignored when assessing priorities when it comes to designing a new website.
 When building a new website for the first time, most professionals focus on two primary goals:

 Developing a flowchart and wireframing can seem unnecessary at first glance.
 This could not be further from the truth.
-Insights into the user journey, and a well thought out user interface is vital for every website, from a small start up with two pages to a £30K ecommerce platform.
+Insights into the user journey, and a well thought out user interface is vital for every website.
+This includes small start up with two pages to a £30K ecommerce platform.
 It allows you to guide your customers and achieve your business goals much more effectively.

 So what exactly is a ‘user flow’ and what does it mean for the user journey?

 A user flow can be compared to a dance mat.
 One step to the right, one to the left, turn around – and suddenly you’re moving.
 You don’t need to be an experienced dancer to make the correct movements because you are guided every step of the way.
-The user flow works in a similar way, guiding the user journey in a simple and straightforward way, leaving little room for error.
+The user flow works in a similar way.
+It guides the user journey in a simple and straightforward way.
+Therefore leaving little room for error.
 This is usually visualised in a flow chart.
 The user flow sets out the exact journey each user takes, from the homepage, to a service page, and finally to the contact form you want them to fill in.

 What are the benefits of developing a user flow?